 Credit Card Processing Alternatives for Nonprofits: Is One Right for You?

 Some companies specialize in credit card processing for nonprofits.
 They usually also provide an array of services designed specifically to help document and keep track of fundraising efforts and campaigns.
 The leaders in this field are DonorPerfect and The Raiser's Edge.
 If your nonprofit will be engaging in a sophisticated fundraising program, you will want to check out these systems.

 Many nonprofits use online donation processing sites such as Network for Good.
 There are no set-up charges, and the fee structure is straightforward.
 There are both advantages and disadvantages to such services, and whether you use them is dependent on your fundraising goals, the size of your nonprofit, and the resources you have.
 Third party processors typically allow you to brand your nonprofit for donors (sometimes for an additional fee).
 If you can, be sure to preserve the ability to connect directly with the donor for future support.

 For instance, some processors such as Network for Good, send a receipt to the donor with only its name.
 Thus, the donor can have a hard time remembering to which charity they donated.
 This situation is not beneficial to your charity.

 Many other social networking sites have sprung up across the Internet as well, where supporters can donate, organize friends in support, and discuss your nonprofit.
 Many large, national organizations have a presence on these sites.

 Figuring out the best credit card processing solution for your nonprofit is not simple.
-You will need to research, talk to your nonprofit peers, and check out a number of options before making a decision.
+You will need to research, talk to your nonprofit peers, and check out several options before making a decision.
 Also, keep security in mind.
 Credit card and especially credit card used online can be rich targets for scammers.

-Information about credit card terms and fees for this article has been provided by DonorPerfect, which offers additional information about payment processing solutions.
+Some of the information about credit card terms and fees for this article was provided by DonorPerfect, which offers additional information about payment processing solutions.